codewithyou365/SwiftGit2/README.md

 ```

 ## Adding SwiftGit2 to your Project
 The easiest way to add SwiftGit2 to your project is to use [Carthage](https://github.com/Carthage/Carthage).
-Simply add `github "SwiftGit2/SwiftGit2"` to your `Cartfile` and run `carthage update`.
+Simply add `github "codewithyou365/SwiftGit2" "xcode-15-apple-silicon"` to your `Cartfile` and run below steps.

+1. carthage update (here has some errors, don't worry, just do next)
+2. cd Carthage/Checkouts/SwiftGit2/script/
+3. ./update_libssl_ios
+4. ./update_libssh2_ios
+5. ./update_libgit2_ios
+6. ./update_libgit2
+7. carthage update --use-xcframeworks

 If you’d like, you can do things the ~~hard~~ old-fashioned way: